jonathas/realtime-notes-pad/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. **Run tests**: `cd backend && pytest`
-4. Test on Raspberry Pi if possible
+5. Test on Raspberry Pi if possible
-5. Submit a pull request
+6. Submit a pull request

 ---